 How to set the default output format in AWS CLI

-Setting a default output format in AWS CLI keeps repeated commands consistent without adding --output to every invocation.
-That matters when one profile is mainly used for automation that expects stable machine-readable output, while another profile is used interactively and is easier to read as yaml or table.
+Setting a default output format in AWS CLI keeps repeated commands consistent without adding --output every time.
+That is useful when one profile is mainly used in scripts that expect json, while another profile is used interactively and is easier to read as yaml or table.

 Steps to set the default output format in AWS CLI:

-1. Choose the output format that matches the normal job for the target profile.
+1. Choose the format that matches how the profile is normally used.

 Format Typical use